 Never wring out your silk items.
 Roll them in white towels to blot, or lay white towels out on the bed and blot sheets on top of them.
 Line or hang dry your silk -- outdoors or inside -- to preserve the fabric.
 Use a clothesline, a non-slip hanger, or a drying rack out of direct sunlight.
 Never put silk in direct sunlight, outdoors or inside.
 Exposure to sunlight can damage the silk fibers and may cause colors to fade, especially in darker colored silk.

 Avoid wooden drying racks that can leech dyes or stains into silk.
 Your silk should dry in about 45 minutes depending on temperature and conditions.
 Don't put silk items in the dryer.
 Heat can damage delicate silk fibers.
 If the dryer is absolutely necessary to use only 'air' setting for 15 minutes or less with NO fabric sheets or dryer balls.
 Remove sheets before completely dry.
+For a more in-depth guide, here ishow to dry your silk pillowcases and silk sheets after a wash.

 - Don't wring or twist silk - blot with white towel instead